-Let’s say it’s 9:00 pm, and you want to buy 1000 shares of AMD at $80.
-To do so, you most certainly aren’t boarding a plane to the NYSE floor to place the trade manually.
+Let’s say it’s 9:00 p.m., and you want to buy 1000 shares of AMD at $80.
+To do so, you aren’t boarding a plane to the NYSE floor to place the trade manually.

-For starters, the market isn’t even open, and if it was, you wouldn’t even get through security at the door.
-Therefore, after hours options trading isn’t available.
+For starters, the market isn’t even open, and if it were, you wouldn’t even get through security at the door.
+Therefore, after-hours options trading isn’t available.

-Instead, you simply turn on to your computer, log into your brokerage account, find the AMD ticker and click the buy button.
-Your order magically goes into the cloud and a seller’s found.
-Finally, you receive notification that your order’s filled, and you’re happy.
+Instead, you turn on your computer, log into your brokerage account, find the AMD ticker, and click the buy button.
+Your order magically goes into the cloud, and a seller’s found.
+Finally, you receive a notification that your order’s filled, and you’re happy.

-You can thank the computerized matching system, otherwise known as the electronic market for that.
-In it’s simplest form, the electronic market works by matching buyers with sellers.
+You can thank the computerized matching system and the electronic market for that.
+In its simplest form, the electronic market matches buyers with sellers.

-What the ECN does is it searches for sellers looking to sell at least 1000 shares of AMD for $80.
-When a match is found, your trade is completed.
+The ECN searches for sellers looking to sell at least 1000 shares of AMD for $80.
+When a match is found, it’s been completed.
 At the same time, if there’s no match, there’s no trade.
 One of the additional points of consideration is many brokerages allow after-hours trading.
-So if you’re worried about no being able during regular options market hours, fret no more.
-What’s more, many don’t even charge more for this flexible alternative!
+So fret no more if you’re worried about being unable to during regular options market hours.
+Moreover, many don’t even charge more for this flexible alternative!

-Unfortunately, order types are limited when you decide to trade the market after-hours.
-Please note, you can only use limit orders for buying, selling, or shorting.
+Unfortunately, order types are limited when you trade the market after-hours.
+Just so you know, you can only use limit orders for buying, selling, or shorting.
 And before I forget, if you like to place customized orders with special conditions, you may be disappointed.

-- Fill-or-Kill Order: a conditional type of time-in-force order to be fully executed immediately or not at all.
+- Fill-or-Kill Order: a conditional type of time-in-force order to be fully executed immediately.

-- All-or-None: an instruction to fill the order completely at the specified price or cancel it.
+- All-or-none: an instruction to fill the order at the specified price or cancel it.
 In other words, either sell it all or sell none at all.

-- Immediate-or-Cancel: An order to buy or sell that try’s to execute all or part of the order right away and then cancels any unfilled portion of the order.
+- Immediate-or-Cancel: An order to buy or sell that tries to execute all or part of the order immediately and then cancels any unfilled portion.

-At this point, you’re probably wondering why you can’t execute these types of orders after hours.
+At this point, you’re probably wondering why you can’t execute these orders after hours.
 Despite the flexibility ECNs offer, the complex nature of the trade restrictions makes them challenging to execute.

 Can I Trade After-Hours?
 Absolutely!
 The doors of the exclusive after-hours club, once reserved for institutional investors, are now wide open.